3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 Dr. Meghan Dail, Mid-Atlantic Cat Hospital

-2. Start slow: Get your cat used to you messing with its face and mouth.
-Gently rub around the mouth to start and gradually, when your cat is comfortable with it, try slipping your finger in between it’s lips and massaging or at least touching their gums.
+Get your cat used to you messing with their face and mouth before you introduce the toothbrush.
+Gently rub around their mouth to start, and gradually, when your cat is more comfortable, try touching or rubbing their teeth and gums.

-3. Add some yum: The next step is to add the toothpaste.
-Cat toothpastes come flavored with chicken or fish and cats readily accept it.
-A dab on your finger, the finger brush, or gauze is all you need.
-Let your cat smell and lick it..
+The next step is to add the toothpaste.
+Cat toothpaste comes flavored with chicken or fish, so most cats readily accept it.
+A dab on your finger is all you need.
+Let your cat smell and lick it, and if they like it, try rubbing it gently on the outside of their teeth.

-Once you accomplish that step, try introducing the toothbrush, finger brush, or gauze with toothpaste, into your cat’s mouth, gently rubbing against the outside of the teeth in small, slow circles.
-Be sure to massage the gums as well.
-If your cat is food motivated, treats will help the process along.
-It should be a calm, relaxing effort to avoid anxiety in both you and your cat.
+Once you accomplish that step, try introducing the toothbrush, finger brush, or gauze with toothpaste.
+Gently rub it against the outside of the teeth in small, slow circles, and be sure to massage the gums as well.

 Dental products for cats

-If your cat doesn’t welcome tooth brushing (and many don’t), alternative dental products will meet their dental care needs between dental cleanings.
-The Veterinary Oral Health Council (VOHC) provides a comprehensive list of approved dental products for your cat.
+If your cat doesn’t welcome tooth brushing (and many don’t), alternative dental products will meet their dental care needs between vet-directed cleanings.

 Dental treats and supplements

-Oral rinses include sprays to be spritzed in your cat’s cheek, or put on a gauze and rub inside your cat’s cheek or along the gums.
+Types of dental treats include chewables and oral rinses (typically sprays to be spritzed inside your cat’s cheek).
+You can also apply an oral rinse on a gauze pad and rub inside your cat’s cheek or along the gums.

 Dental diets

-When cats have dental disease, their vet may prescribe a dental food designed to reduce the growth of bacteria and plaque.
+For cats diagnosed with dental disease, their vet may prescribe a special food designed to reduce the growth of bacteria and plaque in the mouth.
 The food pieces are larger, encouraging chewing or biting to create the abrasive action of cleaning the teeth.

-In conclusion, dental disease is serious and can increase your cat’s risk of some cancers, diseases of the heart and lungs, cause gastrointestinal problems, and kidney disease.
-Proper and consistent dental care will extend your cat’s happiness and ability to fight off disease.
+In conclusion, dental disease is serious and can increase your cat’s risk of some cancers, diseases of the heart and lungs, gastrointestinal problems, and kidney disease.
+Proper and consistent dental care will extend your cat’s lifespan and improve their quality of life.

-Your kitty’s yearly exam is a great time to discuss their dental health with your veterinarian and learn what preventive care, treatments and daily home habits they recommend.
+Your kitty’s yearly exam is a great time to discuss their dental health with your veterinarian and learn what preventive care, treatments, and daily home habits they recommend.
+And don’t forget to check out the Pumpkin Wellness Club for options to save on routine dental care!

 Dr. Stacy Choczynski Johnson